Vasectomy

 Generally, a vasectomy is performed in our office under local anesthesia.
 It may also be performed at a Georgia Urology ambulatory surgery center.

 A small incision is made in the scrotum.
-In the no-scalpel vasectomy (NSV) method, a small instrument is used make a puncture instead of a small cut.
+In the no-scalpel vasectomy (NSV) method, a small instrument is used to make a puncture instead of a small cut.
 The procedure is straightforward and similar to a visit to the dentist.

 The urologist may use various techniques to block the passage of sperm through the vas deferens.